 Steps To Take When Financial Abuse Is Spotted

 If you suspect financial exploitation of an elderly loved one by a family member, here are some steps you can take to rectify the situation.

 1. Adult Protective Services

-This is one of the very first things that you should be doing if you suspect that an elderly person is a victim of financial abuse.
-Calling on your state’s Adult Protective Services will be beneficial because they will investigate reports of abuse and can tell you what steps you should be taking yourself.
-They are also a neutral third party who won’t get involved in family dynamics.
+This is one of the first things you should be doing if you suspect an elderly person is a victim of financial abuse.
+Calling on your state’s Adult Protective Services will be beneficial because they will investigate reports of abuse and can tell you what steps you should take yourself.
+They are also neutral third parties who won’t get involved in family dynamics.

 2. Contact Their Financial Institutions